Are you a new swimmer? Or getting back in the pool after a long time away? Here’s how to get started and feel more confident than ever in the water!

 It’s very important to set goals for yourself so you can track your progress and stay on track.
 If you want long-term success, be clear about what you want to accomplish.

-When setting goals, it’s crucial that they be very defined and methodical in your approach.
-To help you succeed, use the S.M.A.R.T.
-(Specific, Measurable, Achievable, Relevant and Time-bound) goal process.
-The five building blocks for reaching your goals are below:
+It’s crucial that your goals are very defined and that you are methodical in your approach.
+To help you succeed, use the S.M.A.R.T. goal-setting process.
+The five building blocks for reaching your goals are:

 - S – Specific

 - A – Achievable

 Learn how to set a SMART goal here.

 Swimming is unique because it uses muscles that you do not typical use in your regular day “on land.”
 Even if you are slower, or can only squeeze in a short workout in your schedule – it is important to keep swimming!

 Try to set a goal to swim a few times per week for a few weeks, and you will definitely see results.
 Patience is very important!

 10. Celebrate Your Wins!